 8) Parking permits MUST be hung from the rear-view mirror when parked, but should be REMOVED from the mirror when DRIVING.

 9) Lost or stolen permits should be immediately reported to the locality that issued the permit.
-A duplicate permit wil be issued ONCE and an affidavit stating that the permit was lost or stolen must be filed with the Town Clerk.
-A $2.00 processing fee to replace permits will be charged for worn out, lost or stolen permits.
+A duplicate will be issued ONCE and an affidavit stating that the permit was lost or stolen has been completed and filed with the Town Clerk.

 10) Do not allow anyone to use your parking permit.
 Persons that are not disabled and are found illegally parked in reserved spaces violate Section 1203-c(4) of the NYS Vehicle and Traffic Law and can be fined.